The Air Force’s new nuclear stealth bomber, the B-21 Raider, has taken its first test flight

 The Raider flew in Palmdale, California, where it has been under testing and development by Northrop Grumman.

-The Air Force is planning to build 100 of the warplanes, which have a flying wing shape much like its predecessor the B-2 Spirit but will incorporate advanced materials, propulsion and stealth technology to make it more survivable in a future conflict.
+The Air Force is planning to build 100 of the warplanes, which have a flying wing shape much like their predecessor the B-2 Spirit but will incorporate advanced materials, propulsion and stealth technology to make them more survivable in a future conflict.
 The plane is planned to be produced in variants with and without pilots.

 “The B-21 Raider is in flight testing,” Air Force spokeswoman Ann Stefanek said.